Callum Saunders: Club career

 Saunders began his career in the Crewe Alexandra Academy and signed a professional contract with the club in June 2014.
 He made his Football League debut on 9 August 2014 in a 2–1 defeat away at Fleetwood Town, and scored his first Crewe goal at Doncaster on 12 December 2015.
 On 9 May 2017, Crewe announced that Saunders had been released by the club.

 He then signed for Notts County at the beginning of the 2017–18 season but was released at the end of the season.

 Saunders signed for Northern Premier League side Nantwich Town on the eve of the 2018–19 season, scoring 10 goals in 36 games, before joining Curzon Ashton in the summer of 2019.
 He then returned to Nantwich Town in November 2019.

 He signed for Northern Premier League Premier League side Witton Albion on a free transfer in September 2021.

 Saunders signed for Ashton United in June 2022.
 On 19 December 2022, Saunders left Ashton United by mutual consent and joined Stafford Rangers.
+He returned to Nantwich Town ahead of the 2023–2024 season.